 |↓||Formal DAC advice||DAC meeting or delegated authority|

-The delegated authority faculty procedure permits a 'minor' faculty application to be delegated to a DAC member or adviser to recommend the case on behalf of the Committee, not requiring it to go to a DAC meeting, speeding the process.
+The delegated authority faculty procedure permits a 'minor' faculty application to be delegated to a DAC member or adviser to recommend the case on behalf of the Committee, not requiring it to go to a DAC meeting.
 Applications are administered on a rolling programme rather than through the meeting schedule.

-- For further information, please see the delegated authority policy and procedure
+- For further information, please see the delegated authority faculty procedure

 Key user manuals, with step-by-step instructions, relating to the revised OFS – and the submission stages above – include: